The ABE, ABF, ABH Ratings

 Later in their careers, ABs can earn the advanced AB rating that requires supervision of all these individual specialties.

-ABE "A" school is approximately five weeks and ABF & ABH "A" schools are six weeks in duration.
+ABE "A" school is five weeks and ABF & ABH "A" schools are six weeks in duration.
 All three schools are located in Pensacola, Florida.
-The AB rating requires a 60 month (5 year) service obligation for those leaving for boot-camp in FY-2013 and beyond.
+The AB rating requires a 60 month (5 year) service obligation.

 Aviation Boatswain's Mate - Launch/Recovery (ABE)